dlt-hub/rasa_semantic_schema/README.md

 [See here for **semantic schema** details](README_SCHEMA.md)

 ## Running DBT Package
 In order to run the package, you must supply environemnt variables defining access to Redshift.
+For bigquery, you will need to add the json credential path to the profiles.yml and rename the profile so it becomes used.
 The documentation is provided [here](https://github.com/scale-vector/rasa_data_ingestion_deployment/blob/master/autopoiesis/DEPLOYMENT.md#redshift-access).
 You can also use the [.env](.env) file as an example.
 The prefix of the schemas from which packages takes and writes data must be supplied from command line.
 Following example
 ```